Culham Bridge

 It is a Grade II* listed building.

 History

 Culham Bridge was built of stone between 1416 and 1422 to replace an ancient ford called Culham Hythe by a religious body known as The Brotherhood of Christ (later Christ's Hospital) who subsequently looked after its upkeep.
 It was built as part of an improvement scheme, together with the two bridges at Abingdon and a causeway across Andersey Island.
 It is recorded that the completion of Abingdon Bridge severely damaged trade at Wallingford.

-In the early seventeenth century the Oxford-Burcot Commission constructed a lock at the top of Swift Ditch to direct navigation under Culham Bridge and this remained the main route of the Thames until Abingdon Lock was built in 1790.
+In the early 17th century the Oxford-Burcot Commission constructed a lock at the top of Swift Ditch to direct navigation under Culham Bridge and this remained the main route of the Thames until Abingdon Lock was built in 1790.